How Virtual Reality Could Help People Living with Parkinson's Disease

 However, more research is certainly called for in this field.
-There are huge questions regarding the choice of physical training methods and the exact nature and duration of exercises to be prescribed for Parkinson’s disease patients.
+There are huge questions regarding the choice of physical training methods and the exact nature and duration of exercises to be prescribed for patients with Parkinson’s disease.

 Well, one factor that can help improve symptoms of Parkinson’s disease is being able to see what’s going on.
 It might seem obvious that seeing movements would make it easier to control them, but in a study by Pilgram et al. (2016), patients with Parkinson’s needed more support and took wider, slower steps when vision of their limbs was occluded.
 Participants without Parkinson’s took shorter steps with impaired vision, but their gait was otherwise unchanged.

-Interestingly, it seems that seeing movements in a virtual reality can help the patient with Parkinson’s.
+Interestingly, it seems that seeing movements in a virtual reality can help patients with Parkinson’s.
 As technology progresses, so do the training options for improving motor function.
 (However, more investigations and controlled clinical trials are necessary.)

-Parkinson’s disease is a disabling neurodegenerative disease which is apparently on the rise.
+Parkinson’s disease is a disabling neurodegenerative disease that is on the rise.
 According to Statista.com (2015), the number of patients with Parkinson’s worldwide is on a trajectory to more than double over a 25 year period (from 4.1. million in 2005 to 8.7 million in 2030).

-Parkinson’s disease is characterised by the decline in physical, psychological, social and neurological functions in affected patients.
-The disease manifests in the form of loss of gait and mobility, tremors in skeletal muscles, postural inability, and loss of balance and coordination.
+Parkinson’s disease is characterised by a decline in physical, psychological, social and neurological functions in affected patients.
+The disease manifests in the form of loss of gait and mobility, tremors in skeletal muscles, postural inability and loss of balance and coordination.

-Individuals with PD have movements which appear stiff and they intermittently freeze-up in the middle of a motor act, especially when doing non-automated acts such as stepping over the threshold to a doorway.
+Individuals with Parkinson’s have movements that appear stiff.
+They intermittently freeze-up in the middle of a motor act, especially when doing non-automated acts such as stepping over the threshold to a doorway.
 Patients with Parkinson’s live on a continuum, but the end of the road is the inability to perform dual processing.

-Routinely, patients with PD manifest with odd patterns of proprioceptive integration.
+Routinely, patients with Parkinson’s manifest with odd patterns of proprioceptive integration.
 Individuals lose spatial awareness of where their limbs are located.
 If you passively move one of their limbs and do not allow them to visually assess the change, they may be unable to match the placement with the other side.
-They can even lose their ability to regulate grip strength, a truly frustrating and highly noticeable sign of the looming disability of PD.
+They can even lose their ability to regulate grip strength, a truly frustrating and highly noticeable symptom.

-So, what is the root cause of these degenerative changes seen in this Parkinson’s population?
+So, what is the root cause of the degenerative changes seen in people with Parkinson’s?
 Some researchers argue that these deficits are prompted by changes experienced in the diseased brain’s ability to process the barrage of incoming kinesthetic signals.
-The information which comes in is not “read” correctly by the brain and thus the motor action which is generated – based on that faulty information – is also faulty.
+The information that comes in is not 'read' correctly by the brain and thus the motor action that is generated - based on that faulty information - is also faulty.